navikt/bidrag-maven/cucumber-backend/README.md

 - a username for the pip user, (aka. `srv<user>`)
 - PIP_USER_AUTHENTICATION: the password for this server user (GITHUB.secret)

-When cucumber tag is for a new application which is not configured using `Fasit`, the following must be provided:
+When cucumber tag is for a new application which is not configured using `Fasit` one must use nais configuration
-- PROJECT_NAIS_FOLDER
-  * the file path to the configuration path to the nais folder where `nais/<environment>.json` is expected to be found
+- the file path to the configuration path to the nais folder where `<project>/nais/<environment>.json` will be checked out to the `$RUNNER_WORKSPACE/simple`-folder
-  * the expected configuration is expected to be `<PROJECT_NAIS_FOLDER>/<application-name>/<q0/q1>.json`
+- the project where to run with simple configuration must contain a nais-configuration with the paths `<application-name>/nais/<q0/q1>.json`
-    * the application-name is supposed to be the same as the github project name
+  * cucumber will expect that the application-name is identical to be the github project name